3.3 PPE for Ears

 55 | Safe | Conversation |

-- SAFE: 85 β 55 dB The lower the volume, the longer you can safely listen for.
+- SAFE: 85 – 55 dB.
+The lower the volume, the longer you can safely listen.

 Earplugs

 Canal caps, pre-molded reusable plugs, and expandable foam plugs are all devices that are inserted into the ear itself.
-They may be reusable with proper cleaning and storage, or they may be single-use.
+They might be reusable (with proper cleaning and storage) or intended for a single use.
 Earplugs fit easily and comfortably under a welding hood with other PPE such as safety glasses and a respirator.
-Earplugs also protect the inner ear from sparks, and molten metal spatter that occurs with several welding processes.
+Earplugs also protect the inner ear from sparks and molten metal spatter that occurs with several welding processes.
 When conducting hot work such as cutting, welding, or grinding, not only do ear plugs provide the necessary protection to hearing, but they will also prevent those hot droplets of steel from entering the ear canal.
-Reusable earplugs can be used for 2-4 weeks and should be washed with warm soapy water and left to dry.
-Do not clean your earplugs with alcohol or chemical-based solvents.

 Earmuffs

-In addition to providing inner and over the ear protection, there are also features such as noise canceling headsets.
-These are generally not acceptable workplace hearing PPE as they cancel out noises that may be necessary for a user to hear to work safely such as the sound of a forklift coming around the corner, a truck backing up, or a call for help.
-Noise-canceling headphones or ear protection are not OSHA-approved.
-While they may be a great product for work in busy work environments like an office or to cancel out distractions to help a student study, these devices cancel out too much noise for a job site environment.
+In addition to providing inner ear and over-the-ear protection, there are also noise-canceling headsets on the market.
+Noise-canceling headphones or ear protection are not OSHA-approved because they cancel out noises that are necessary for a user to hear to work safely—such as the sound of a forklift coming around the corner, a truck backing up, or a call for help.
+While they may be a great product for work in busy work environments like an office or to cancel out distractions to help a student study, these noise-canceling devices block out too much noise for a safe jobsite environment.
+Do not use them as workplace PPE.

 Attributions